 - Brown Sugar: Used in the apple mixture and topping for that deep molasses flavor that pairs perfectly with cinnamon.

-- Baking Powder: The lift!
-This ensures high, domed muffin tops.
+- Baking Powder: This ensures high, domed muffin tops.

 - Whole Milk: Adds moisture and richness to the batter.